Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Introduction

 \section{Introduction}

-Penrose's strong cosmic censorship conjecture says that the maximal globally hyperbolic vacuum developments of generic initial data is never part of a larger vacuum spacetime \cite{Penrose1979, Penrose1994, wald, Reall2018}.
-In spite of its importance this intriguing conjecture is far from being proved.
+Penrose's strong cosmic censorship conjecture says that the maximal globally hyperbolic vacuum developments of generic initial data cannot be extended to a larger vacuum spacetime \cite{Penrose1979, Penrose1994, wald, Reall2018}.
+In spite of its importance, this intriguing conjecture is far from being proved.
 Indeed, the strong cosmic censorship conjecture always receives a foremost place in the list of the most important unresolved issues in Einstein's theory of gravity.

 If a maximal globally hyperbolic development was a proper open subset of a larger spacetime it could be extended across a Cauchy horizon.
 It is therefore of crucial importance to understand if the existence of a Cauchy horizon in a vacuum spacetime implies some restrictions on the geometry.
 Exactly this type of question was raised by Vince Moncrief---emanating from his comprehensive investigations of various cosmological spacetimes during the early $1980$'s \cite{Moncrief1981a,Moncrief1982,Moncrief_FM_1980,Moncrief1981b}---in connection with spacetimes admitting a compact Cauchy horizon.
 He proposed that vacuum spacetimes with a compact Cauchy horizon necessarily admits a non-trivial Killing vector field in the globally hyperbolic region.
+As the existence of a Killing vector field is a \emph{non-generic} property, such a statement would imply that spacetimes with compact Cauchy horizons necessarily are non-generic and thereby support the strong cosmic censorship conjecture in the considered special case.